fitzy1321/dotfiles/README.md

 You must switch branch for your respective OS.

-`main` is for Linux and MacOS, mainly Pop!_OS/Ubuntu/ anything with apt or homebrew.
+`main` is for Linux and MacOS, mainly Pop!_OS/Ubuntu/macOS.
+Anything with apt or homebrew.

 `windows` is for windows.